Performance toolkit

 Pixels are expensive

-When your browser displays pixels on your screen, it proceeds in five major steps.
-Mastering these layers is going to be the key point of speeding up your future animations.
+When your browser displays pixels on your screen, it goes through five major steps.
+Mastering these layers is the key to speeding up your future animations.

-This pipeline acts like a cascade, the more layers triggered, the heavier for the browser to render.
-Layout depends on paint and compositing, paint depends on compositing and finally, compositing does not trigger any other elements.
+This pipeline acts like a cascade: the more layers you trigger, the heavier the render is for the browser.
+Layout depends on paint and compositing, paint depends on compositing, and compositing doesn't trigger any other step.

 The compositor is the cheapest and most efficient for high-speed animations.